lowlydba/expressdb.io/which-sql-server-management-studio-version.md

-## Which Management Studio Version to Use
+## Which SQL Server Management Studio Version to Use

-Until recently, which version of Management studio you used would most likely depend on which version of SQL Server you were using.
+Until recently, which version of SQL Server Management studio you used would most likely depend on which version of SQL Server you were using.
 The tool came packaged with each new release of SQL Server and was only updated when a new SQL Server version was released.
 So if you were using SQL Server 2014,